ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 	.quad	.LcY1
 	.quad	.LcY1
 ```
 Jump tables have an O(1) cost of finding the target label which is great, but they come with other hidden  costs.
-First our executables tend to be larger.
-Second they take precious space in the cpu cache, space that would typically be used for instructions themselves.
+First our executables tend to be larger because we need space for the table.
+Second these tables take precious space in the cpu cache, space that would typically be used for instructions themselves.
 Moreover since we  tolerate missing values in the lookup arrays, which end up as more wasted space in the cache as entries that are never actually read, wasting even more space.
 Third (and more importantly), they obscure the continuation instruction, so the cpu can do no pre-fetching or analysis of the rest of the instruction stream until the array is actually indexed and the target fetched -- this decreases instruction level parallelism, drugging down performance.

 In this particular case it only takes a minute of come up with a better plan than the jump table:
 ```